elecomexp/gamma_rays_scattering/README.md

-# gamma_rays_scattering
+# Gamma Rays Scattering

-This project studies Gamma Ray transport through a material medium, exploring radiation-matter interactions.
-Key coefficients such as absorption, backscattering, and transmission are defined, and Monte Carlo simulations are used to predict the effects of Gamma Ray interactions.
+This project focuses on the study of Gamma Ray transport through a material medium, exploring the interaction between radiation and matter.
+After defining key coefficients, such as absorption, backscattering, and transmission, Monte Carlo simulations are used to predict the effects of Gamma Ray interactions, providing valuable insights into this well-established field of physics.

+# WORK IN PROGRESS